 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you enjoy our site and take a moment to learn all the various activities available for you and your dog!

-These shows will be held indoors at the Boone County Fairgrounds in Lebanon, Indiana
+These shows will be held indoors at the Monroe County Fairgrounds at 5700 W Airport Rd, Bloomington, IN 47403

 From WISH TV